ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 -  How to connect to the ThreatConnect API by passing the configuration file in system properties
--  How to get a list of adversaries for the "System" Organization
+-  How to get a list of Adversaries for the System Organization
 -  What types of exceptions a connection and read operation can potentially throw
 -  How to close a ThreatConnect API connection